Harrybido2711/ML_Regression_HW2/README.md

 # HW 2: Polynomial Regression, Logistic Regression, and Perceptron

-There are 20 points possible for this assignment.
-2 points are for the setup, 10 points for the code, and 8 points for the free-response questions.
+There are 25 points possible for this assignment.
+2 points are for the setup, 10 points for the code, 8 points for the free-response questions, and 5 points for the mini-project.
 The setup portion is due earlier than the other pieces -- all deadlines are on Canvas.
 Please carefully read this entire README before starting the assignment.

 ## What's changed since HW1?

 - There is no `password` file for this homework.
-- You should reuse your conda environment from HW1.
+- If you used a conda environment for HW1, please reuse that.
+If you used `uv`, we've provided the same `uv.lock` and `pyproject.toml` files as in HW1.
 - There are several functions that make it trivially easy to implement linear regression.
 Please do not use those.
 You should be computing at least one matrix inverse in your implementation.